-6. PROPOSAL SIX: A 1995 Restricted Stock n of the adoption by PHC of the PHC FOR / / AGAINST / / ABSTAIN / / Approval and ratificat. icer Annual Incentive P ion of the adoption by PHC of the lan.
-FOR / / AGAINST / / ABSTAIN / / Approval and ratificat ectors Stock Incentive I ion of the adoption by PHC of the Plan.
-FOR / / AGAINST / / ABSTAIN / / specified herein, who ction of the eleven directors of PHC hree classes, the initial terms of FOR / / AGAINST / / ABSTAIN / / ADDITIONAL PROPOSALS: PROPOSALS."
-THE ADDITECTORS.
-THE EFFECTORS.
-TIONAL PROPOSALS ARE PROTIVENESS OF ANY ONE ADD LOW CONSTITUTE THE "ADDITIONAL OPOSED BY THE PROMUS BOARD OF ITIONAL PROPOSAL IS NOT CONDITIONED POSAL OR OF THE DISTRIBUTION TORS UNANIMOUSLY RECOMM , TWELVE, THIRTEEN AND I ENDS THAT SHAREHOLDERS VOTE FOR FOURTEEN. rd of Directors as Clas G. Satre, Boake A. Sells and Shirley s II directors for three-year terms FOR all nominees list (except as marked to ed below the contrary) // WITHHOLD AUTHORITY to vote for all nominees listed below Nominees: Philip G .
-Satre, Boake A. Sells and Shirley Young ny individual nominee, write that space provided below.
-11. PROPOSAL ELEVE N: Approval of an amend ment to Promus's Certificate of romus Common Stock in certain FOR / / AGAINST / / ABSTAIN / / 12.
-PROPOSAL TWELV Incentive Plan.
-E: Approval of a Promus Key Executive Officer Annual FOR / / AGAINST / / ABSTAIN / / 13.
-PROPOSAL THIRT Incentive Plan.
-EEN: Approval of a Prom us Nonmanagement Directors Stock FOR / / AGAINST / / ABSTAIN / / 14.
-PROPOSAL FOURT as independent audito e appointment of Arthur Andersen LLP FOR / / AGAINST / / ABSTAIN / / by properly executed revoked will be voted indicated herein.
-IF PROXY CARD, SUCH PROX DIRECTORS' RECOMMENDA PROPOSAL(S).
-ANY PROX proxies received prior at the Annual Meeting: at the Annual Meeting: INSTRUCTIONS FOR A PI IES WILL BE VOTED IN ACC TIONS THAT ARE SET FORTI Y CARD THAT DOES NOT WI e represented at the Annual Meeting to or at the Annual Meeting and not in accordance with the instructions ROPOSAL ARE INDICATED ON AN EXECUTED CORDANCE WITH THE BOARD OF H HEREIN WITH RESPECT TO SUCH THHOLD AUTHORITY TO VOTE FOR THE F DIRECTORS SHALL BE DEEMED TO GRANT end the Annual Meeting on the proxy PLEASE FILL IN DATE, SIGN AND RETURN THIS PROXY IN THE ACCOMPANYING ENVELOPE.
-Dated: ,1995 5-gnacar 6 Signatures of stockholders should correspond exactly with the names shown on the Proxy Card.
+6. PROPOSAL SIX: Approval and ratification of the adoption by PHC of the PHC 1995 Restricted Stock Plan.

+7. PROPOSAL SEVEN: Approval and ratification of the adoption by PHC of the PHC Key Executive Officer Annual Incentive Plan.

+8. PROPOSAL EIGHT: Approval and ratification of the adoption by PHC of the PHC Nonmanagement Directors Stock Incentive Plan.

+FOR / / AGAINST / ABSTAIN / /

+9. PROPOSAL NINE: Ratification of the election of the eleven directors of PHC specified herein, who will be divided into three classes, the initial terms of which will expire in 1996, 1997, and 1998.

+ADDITIONAL PROPOSALS:

+PROPOSALS TEN THROUGH FOURTEEN LISTED BELOW CONSTITUTE THE "ADDITIONAL PROPOSALS."
+THE ADDITIONAL PROPOSALS ARE PROPOSED BY THE PROMUS BOARD OF DIRECTORS.
+THE EFFECTIVENESS OF ANY ONE ADDITIONAL PROPOSAL IS NOT CONDITIONED ON THE APPROVAL OF ANY OTHER ADDITIONAL PROPOSAL OR OF THE DISTRIBUTION PROPOSALS.

+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE FOR PROPOSALS TEN, ELEVEN, TWELVE, THIRTEEN AND FOURTEEN.

+10. PROPOSAL TEN: The election of Philip G. Satre, Boake A. Sells and Shirley Young to Promus's Board of Directors as Class II directors for three-year terms expiring at the 1998 Annual Meeting.

+FOR all nominees listed below WITHHOLD AUTHORITY (except as marked to the contrary) // to vote for all nominees listed below //

+Nominees: Philip G. Satre, Boake A. Sells and Shirley Young

+(INSTRUCTION: To withhold your vote for any individual nominee, write that nominee's name in the space provided below.

+11. PROPOSAL ELEVEN: Approval of an amendment to Promus's Certificate of Incorporation permitting the redemption of Promus Common Stock in certain circumstances.

+12. PROPOSAL TWELVE: Approval of a Promus Key Executive Officer Annual Incentive Plan.

+13. PROPOSAL THIRTEEN: Approval of a Promus Nonmanagement Directors Stock Incentive Plan.

+14. PROPOSAL FOURTEEN: Ratification of the appointment of Arthur Andersen LLP as independent auditors for Promus.

+All shares of Promus Common Stock that are represented at the Annual Meeting by properly executed proxies received prior to or at the Annual Meeting and not revoked will be voted at the Annual Meeting in accordance with the instructions indicated herein.
+IF NO INSTRUCTIONS FOR A PROPOSAL ARE INDICATED ON AN EXECUTED PROXY CARD, SUCH PROXIES WILL BE VOTED IN ACCORDANCE WITH THE BOARD OF DIRECTORS' RECOMMENDATIONS THAT ARE SET FORTH HEREIN WITH RESPECT TO SUCH PROPOSAL(S).
+ANY PROXY CARD THAT DOES NOT WITHHOLD AUTHORITY TO VOTE FOR THE ELECTION OF ANY NOMINEE FOR PROMUS'S BOARD OF DIRECTORS SHALL BE DEEMED TO GRANT SUCH AUTHORITY.

+If you plan to attend the Annual Meeting of Shareholders, please mark the following box and promptly return this Proxy Card. / /

+PLEASE FILL IN DATE, SIGN AND RETURN THIS PROXY IN THE ACCOMPANYING ENVELOPE.

+Dated: ,1995 Signature

+Signature

+Signatures of stockholders should correspond exactly with the names shown on the Proxy Card.
 Attorneys, trustees, executors, administrators, guardians and others signing in a representative capacity should designate their full titles.
 All joint owners should sign.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.